-A cuckoo clock is more than a thing that keeps time…
+A German cuckoo clock is more than a thing that keeps time…

 Today, the Black Forest attracts thousands of visitors every year.
 They come to take in and experience the magic of the picture-book countryside with its lush green pastures, high mountains and winding narrow roads.
 Others might discover the variety of outdoor activities like skiing, hiking and mountain-biking.
 And many visitors explore the rich culture of the Black Forest, from savoring the famous Black Forest Cake to taking part in the traditional “Fasnecht”- festivities (carnival) or on a Black Forest day trip to one of its many museums portraying life and traditions of the area.